IoTS-P/LargeRehostingTesting/README.md

 This repository contains the code and resources covering the paper:

-**"LargeRehostingTesting: A Reproducible Evaluation Testbed for Firmware Re-Hosting Tools"**
+**"SoK: A Large-Scale Empirical Study of Emulation-Based Dynamic Analysis Research for ARM Cortex-M Firmware"**

 The materials here are provided to support reproducibility and further research.